duytm12/Uniace-Traffic-analysis/README.md

   1. ETL Data and Data Analysis
     - 1.1.
 Load and combine multiple data files into a big data file
     - 1.2.
 Data preprocessing: Rename, Change data type, fill null cells,
     - 1.3.
 Split the email to get the email domain.
-From the email domain, categorize customers into different groups: Work ( if the domain contains Outlook), Student (if the domain contains edu), guest (if the domain is null), and other
+From the email domain, categorize customers into different groups: Work (if the domain contains Outlook), Student (if the domain contains edu), guest (if the domain is null), and other
     - 1.4.
 For Student users: using Regular Expression to map the school to their correct email domain
     - 1.5.
 From Referrer column, map the customer sources: Search Engine, Social Media, Organic, 3rd party, and other
     - 1.6.
 From IP Address column, map the customer geography: Vietnam, USA, Canada, Korea, Japan, ...
     - 1.7.
 From Course name column, map the topic: Data Analytics, Business Intelligence, Soft Skills, Programming Language, ...
     - 1.8.
 From Date column, retrieve Hour, DayOfWeek column to analyze the traffic by Hour and DayOfWeek
     - 1.9.
-Save the cleaned data into file and ready for further analysis
+Save the cleaned data into data warehouse and ready for further analysis

   2. Data Visualization